primalfunk/RacingPigSimulator/README.md

 # Racing Pig Simulator

-This project is a whimsical and entertaining racing simulator that answers the age old question - what if we had a horse racing simulator, but instead of horses, pigs?
+This project is a whimsical and entertaining racing simulator that answers the age-old question - what if we had a somewhat realistic horse racing simulator, but instead of horses, really fast pigs?

 It showcases the use of threads, signals, and slots in PyQt5, demonstrating how these elements can be employed to create a dynamic and interactive application.
 The simulator includes intricate mechanics such as calculating statistics and odds for a set of randomly generated pig racers, providing users with a unique experience each race.

 The current updates are around implementing the betting system to create a simple game loop.